-- 3. Raise the frame. - 4.
-Support the vehicle with safety stands and suspend the front axle with the shock absorbers attached. - 5.
-Remove the front tires and wheels ends. - 6.
-Disconnect the drag link from the steering arm. - 7.
-Support the axle and tie rod assembly with a suitable axle jack to prevent movement or rotation.
+- 3. Raise the frame and support the vehicle with safety stands. - 4.
+Suspend the front axle with the shock absorbers attached. - 5.
+Remove wheel assemblies per the vehicle manufacturer's instructions. - 6.
+Support the axle and tie rod assembly with a suitable axle jack to prevent movement or rotation. - 7.
+Disconnect the drag link from the steering arm.